artmedland/IgnaviorLauncher/README.md

 The program is built as a WPF graphical user interface built on .NET 8.0 with a C# backend.
 The system is designed for internal use, but can easily be adapted for the distribution of any self-hosted files.

+## Features
+- Secret management: Optional password protection for internal-sensitivity files, with robust secret preservation, encryption and retrieval
+- Bundled executables: All helper standalone executables have been bundled with the main program, and are extracted to a /bin/ folder on first install
+- Changelog: Hosted markdown files are displayed on a panel in the launcher
+- Game icons: Hosted icons are retrieved and displayed on the top game bar
+- Progress bar: Downloads and extraction update a progress bar to provide real-time user feedback

 ## What does the Ignavior Launcher NOT do?

 This is not a particularly sophisticated system.
 Essentially, all it does is retrieve archive files from an external host, managing their extraction and application.
 The program may support game-specific data, such as settings or achievements.
 The system is not intended for identification or authentication of users, advanced package management or digital rights management.